PimDeWitte/UnityMainThreadDispatcher/README.md

 ### Installation

 No dependencies needed other than Unity.
-This script was created in Unity 5.3, and has been tested in 5.3, 5.4, and 5.5.
+This script was created in Unity 5.3, and has been tested in 5.3 through 5.6.

-1. Download the UnityMainThreadDispatcher prefab and add it to your scene, or simple create an empty GameObject, call it UnityMainThreadDispatcher.
-2. Download the UnityMainThreadDispatcher.cs script and add it to your prefab
+Just download the UnityMainThreadDispatcher.cs script, and you're done.
-3. You can now dispatch objects to the main thread in Unity.
+The script adds a singleton runner to the scene on it's own when you enter play mode, so you don't need to do anything to start using the static methods from the script.

 ###Usage
 ```C#